AI-generated

 • Substantive Issues:

-• Whether an heir can validly enter into a compromise agreement or sale regarding their hereditary share prior to the probate of the decedent's will.
+• Whether a compromise agreement ceding hereditary shares is valid even before the probate of the decedent's will.

-• Whether Hacienda Jalajala (Poblacion) is the exclusive property of Francisco de Borja or the conjugal property of his first marriage with Josefa Tangco.
+• Whether Hacienda de Jalajala is conjugal property or the exclusive property of Francisco de Borja.

 Ruling